A Week of Immersion in Contemporary Performing Arts

 + Meeting key figures from the Montreal and Quebec Indigenous arts scene

-+ Practical performing arts workshops
++ Participating in practical performing arts workshops

-+ Discussions about aesthetics and contemporary issues
++ Taking part in discussions about aesthetics and contemporary issues

-+ Talks on artistic and human issues
++ Attending talks on artistic and social issues

 By means of theatre and performing arts practices, Menuentakuan Productions offers itself as a meeting place between Canada’s First Nations culture and the other cultures that make up Canada and Quebec’s rich identity.
 Always with the goal of creating and supporting personal, meaningful interactions between these different cultural realities, the company approaches creation in a way that highlights Indigenous peoples’ views on contemporary themes of universal interest.